Sierra Nevada Adventures Single Day Rides

 AMERICAN CANYON ADVENTURE RIDE

 Here’s your opportunity to EXPLORE a remote canyon via historic wagon routes to Gold Rush sites in the American River Canyon.
-This dual-sport adventure ride explores exciting OFF-ROAD wagon routes, historic bridges, and Gold Rush History of the American River Canyon.
+This dual-sport adventure ride explores exciting OFF-ROAD wagon routes, historic bridges, and the Gold Rush History of the American River Canyon.
 This ADVENTURE ride is often described as the “Canyon Ride” due to its awe-inspiring river canyon walls towering 2,000 to 4,000 feet above the river, creating a majestic backdrop for cascading waterfalls within its deeply wooded canyon.

-Yankee Jims History: Gold was discovered on the ridge above the American Canyon in 1850 by a reputed lawless character known as "Yankee Jim" in the place that later took his name.
+Yankee Jim's History: Gold was discovered on the ridge above the American Canyon in 1850 by a reputed lawless character known as "Yankee Jim" in the place that later took his name.
 According to historical records, Yankee Jim was in reality, a bandit with a special interest in stealing horses.
 Yankee Jim built a corral for his stolen horses and placed it on top of the ridge where he discovered gold to keep it a secret.
-Unfortunately for Yankee Jim news about his discovery of gold spread quickly and prospectors rushed to the area to work the rich diggins.
+Unfortunately for Yankee Jim news about his discovery of gold spread quickly and prospectors rushed to the area to work the rich Diggins.
 After miners found out about his horse thievery, Yankee Jim barely escaped lynching and traveled to Southern California where he was recognized and hanged for his crimes.
 Yankee Jims Diggins quickly became a boomtown and one of the most important mining towns in Placer County.
 By 1852 the Jenny Lind mind was discovered and hydraulic mining was introduced to the Yankee Jim’s area.
-By 1853 the first mining ditch in Placer County was constructed in this area which provide the water needed for the highly productive hydraulic mining.
+By 1853 the first mining ditch in Placer County was constructed in this area which provided the water needed for the highly productive hydraulic mining.
 During the 1850s the town of Yankee Jim’s was an important trading center to the mines in the vicinity and the steep & deep wagon road on the North Fork of the American River canyon became the main thoroughfare for every type of traveler, from heavy wagons carrying mining equipment and supplies to solitary characters on horseback to prospectors on foot.
 By 1868 the mines in the Yankee Jim’s area had produced more than $10 million in gold and large-scale hydraulic mining continued until the early 1880s.
 The dual-sport rider of today who seeks adventure will travel the same historic Yankee Jim’s dirt wagon road and unique suspension bridge which provided the main thoroughfare for the prospectors of the California Gold Rush.

 The historic Ponderosa Way begins at the top of the ridge where the pavement ends and the adventure begins its journey down into the steep wooded canyon of the North Fork of the American River.
 As the historic dirt mining road reaches the halfway point the dual-sport rider is rewarded with panoramic views of the deep & steep canyon.
 Note to the DS Rider, the panoramic views are awesome but due to the steep canyon walls “keep one on the dirt road at all times”.
 Once you reach the bottom of the canyon you will venture across the wooden planks held up by the steel truss Ponderosa Bridge which spans the free-flowing North Fork of the American River.
-After your visit at the bottom of the canyon, the historic mining road begins its climb up a series of switch-backs that don’t let up until you reach the top of the ridge.
+After your visit to the bottom of the canyon, the historic mining road begins its climb up a series of switchbacks that don’t let up until you reach the top of the ridge.

 Located high atop a narrow slice of the ridge between the North Fork of the American River and Indian Canyon is the historic mining town of Iowa Hill.
 Gold was discovered here in 1853 by a group of miners from Iowa and as no one else was around to object, they named their camp Iowa Hill.
 By 1856, the mines in the area were producing in excess of $100,000 worth of gold a week but today only the local ruins, relics, and hydraulic mining scare mark the signs of the once-thriving mining town of Iowa Hill.